patacongo/Pascal/doc/PascalNotes.md

 - `function CharPos(StrInput : STRING; CheckChar : char; StartPos : integer) : integer` - Return the position of the next occurence of `CheckChar` in `StrInput` after position `CheckPos`.
 Position zero is returned if there is character meeting these conditions
 - `function TokenizeString(inString, tokenDelimiters : string; VAR token : string; VAR StrPos : integer) : boolean` - Gets the next *token* from the string `inString` on each call.
 A *token* is defined to be a substring of `inString` delimited by one of the characters from the string `tokenDelimiters`.
 The integer `VAR` parameter `StrPos` must be provided so that `TokenizeString` can continue parsing the string `inString` from call-to-call.  `StrPos` simply holds the position in the string `inString` where `TokenizeString` will resume parsing on the next call.
 This function returns true if the next token pas found or false if all tokens have been parsed.

 Non-standard string operations.
+These are used internally in the implementation of other string procedures/functions but are available to Pascal applications as well.
+Use of non-standard prodecures/functions can make if more difficult to port the Pascal code to other platforms, however.

 - `function CharAt(inString : string; charPos : integer) : char` - Returns the character at position `charPos` in `inString`.
 NUL is returned if the character position is invalid.
 The only precedent that I am aware of is Delphi that uses an array like syntax to peek at specific characters.
 The Delphi syntax would be `inString[charPos]`.
+The name `CharAt` derives from a similar JavaScript method.

 #### File I/O
 - `Append` - Opens an existing file for appending data to end of file
-- `AssignFile` - Assign a name to a file (Assign is an alias)
+- `AssignFile` - Assign a name to a file (`Assign` is an alias)
-- `CloseFile` - Close opened file (Close is an alias)
+- `CloseFile` - Close opened file (`Close` is an alias)
 - `EOF` - Check for end of file
 - `EOLN` – Check for end of line
 - `function FilePos(f : TEXTFILE) : Int64` - Get position in file.
 Argument may also be a binary file.